udacity/nlp-fundamentals-lesson/exercise-2-encoding-text/starter/README.md

-# Purpose of this Folder
+# Exercise 2 - Encoding Text - Starter

-This folder should contain the starter code and instructions for the exercise.
+This folder contains the starter code and instructions for the exercise.